coopermaa/awesome-rack/README.md

   [Minimal Sinatra GitHub Application](https://github.com/schacon/ghapp.sinatra.min) for a demostration.
 * [Rack::FacebookConnect](https://github.com/intridea/rack_facebook_connect) - A Rack middleware for Facebook Connect authentication.
 * [Rack::Cerberus](https://github.com/mig-hub/cerberus) -  Rack middleware for form-based authentication.
 It works roughly like Basic HTTP authentication except that you can use options in order to style the authentication page.
+* [hancock](https://github.com/atmos/hancock/) - An OpenID based Single Sign On server with a simple API, written in Sinatra
+  * [hancock-click](https://github.com/atmos/hancock-client) - A sinatra app and rack middleware piece for the hancock SSO server

 > Middlwares for Asset Pipeline